 During a partial seizure, the patient does not lose consciousness.
 They may still have involuntary movements of the body, drool, or demonstrate other autonomic behaviors (i.e. vomit, urinate, defecate).
 During a complex partial seizure a patient may demonstrate abnormal behavior such as aggression, manic behavior, or other similar changes.

-Causes of Seizures in Pets
+Common Causes of Seizures in Pets

 There are many reasons why a pet may be having seizures, but they fall into three (3) main categories.